 Have you ever heard of the butterfly effect?
 It’s the idea that an online course needs to give someone a transformation.
 Meaning that the course takes them from where they’re at now (point a) to where they want to be (point b).

 So, where will someone be at the end of your online course?
 How will they feel?

 This is key because a good course doesn’t need to have massive amounts of information.
 It just needs to cover the essential content that helps your audience achieve a specific result.

-Do you answer “yes” to one of these?
-Great!
-That means your course is likely to sell.
-Now it’s about thinking about your offering, pricing and doing your first product launch.
+If the answer is yes to one of these, then it’s about offering, pricing and doing your first product launch.